 Wilderness designation is only one tool among many for protecting federal lands, but it’s the most powerful and the most enduring.
 It takes an act of Congress to designate wilderness, and once designated, a wilderness area can be altered only by another act of Congress.
 So you can see why the Wilderness Workshop (founded in 1967, three years after the passage of the Wilderness Act) has used this tool to accomplish many of its goals over the years, and indeed why the word “wilderness” is part of its name.

 This section describes our advocacy for new wilderness areas and our work on behalf of existing wilderness.

-Our Hidden Gems Wilderness Campaign has succeeded in inspiring a bill in the House by Rep. Jared Polis and a Senate proposal by Mark Udall.
+Our Hidden Gems Wilderness Campaign succeeded in inspiring a bill in the House by Rep. Jared Polis and a similar Senate proposal by Mark Udall.
 We’re advocating strongly for both these Congressional efforts, while at the same time making the case that they should include even more areas.
 More…

 We collect air, water and other data in the Maroon Bells-Snowmass Wilderness to provide early warning of any adverse impacts.
 More…